jupyterhub/binderhub/doc/zero-to-binderhub/setup-binderhub.rst

           name: docker
           tag: 18.09.2-dind

-If you plan to host multiple BinderHub deployments on the same kubernetes cluster, you'll also need to isolate the host socket and library directory for each DinD application::
+If you plan to host multiple BinderHub deployments on the same Kubernetes cluster, you'll also need to isolate the host socket and library directory for each DinD application::